steviepoppe/graduate_thesis/graduate_thesis_stevie_poppe.md

 [^56]: On 26/07/2019 A *New York Times* article on this reddit sub-community, The_Donald, reports that after repeated incitement to violence, aimed increasingly at police officers and public officials, the forum has now been "quarantined".
 This means that its content is no longer algorithmically featured on the front-page of the platform, that users have to log-in and specifically agree to enter the sub-community, and that no revenue will be generated through ads [@chokshi_reddit_2019].
 Both Donald Trump's campaign manager and social media manager visit The_Donald on a daily basis  visits this community everyday [@parscale_reddit_2016;@restuccia_get_2019] and Donald Trump himself reportedly gave a Q&A in the community [@robertson_donald_2016].
 [^55]: Widespread social media platforms as Youtube, Facebook and Twitter are already making efforts to remove contents that is deemed hateful or contains "bigoted ideologies".
 Trump has criticized this move as being biased against conservative users[@stack_trump_2019;@roose_youtube_2019]
 [^57]: Particularly on 4chan and 2channel are ambiguity and cynicism inherent elements of discourse, increasing the difficulty of a critical reading.
 A blatantly offense message could be masked as irony either as defense for actual offensive intent, or as a deadpan form of inter-textual parody.
-This phenomenon is often referred to as Poe's Law.
+This phenomenon is referred to as Poe's Law.
 [^58]: With social media, I refer to all online platforms used for computer-mediated communication and in which can be built.
 [^59]: The English-language article portrays Netto-Uyoku as "Japanese neo-nationalists who interact almost entirely within their own cyber community, shut off from the rest of Japanese society" and who "first appeared on the Internet during the Lost Decade, which was an economic crisis in Japan from the 1990s to 2010s".
 This perpetuating the idea of Netto-Uyoku as a disenfranchised by-product of the Lost Decade.
 The page was created on 2016-06-01 with the most recent revision made on 2019-07-17.
 On 2018-11-11, A user by the name of "Normal Japanese" replaced the page contents with "anti-Japanese left wings will perish", which was reverted one minute afterwards.
 [^23]: Another interesting expression considering this very word is rooted in capitalist commodity fetishism.
+[^60]: Tessa Morris-Suzuki is professor of Japanese History and frequent contributor to *The Asia-Pacific Journal: Japan Focus*.
+Her academic work focuses primarily on the topic of identity and politics in Japan.
+[^61]: She ends with a cautious warning that, reminiscent of Karl Popper's *paradox of tolerance*, "democracy is left impoverished when freedom of hate speech is protected more zealously than freedom of reasoned political debate" @morris-suzuki_freedom_2013.
+[^62]: In the wake of the arrest of several Zaitokukai-members, @nikkei_news__2013 published an article revealing his birth name to be Takada Makoto (高田誠).
+Due the wide spread of his pen name, I will continue to refer to him as Sakurai Makoto.
+[^63]: For more information on the elements of this XML dump, see <https://glimmerphoenix.github.io/WikiDAT/pages/meta-history/>.
+[^64]: This is a translation.
+For the methodology used as well as the original, slightly more expanded list, I refer to section \ref{sec:wikiappendix} and **table \ref{tab:50expanded}** on page \pageref{tab:50expanded}.